How to Train Your Dog to Poop in the Snow · Kinship

 3. Dress your dog for success (in warm clothes).

-Dressing for success is not just a business idea.
-It applies to everything in life, it includes our dogs, and it can be the difference maker when it comes to convincing them to potty outside, just as they do in the summer.
-Sometimes the reason a dog won’t potty when it’s cold is not about the snow at all.
-Some dogs won’t poop in cold weather, even if the ground is dry.
-They are happy to remain where it’s warm and stay occupied insideopens in a new tab, thank you very much, and the result is a dog who poops inside when the weather is cold.
+Bundling a dog up can make all the difference.
+Sometimes the reason a dog won’t potty when it’s cold is not about the snow at all; some dogs won’t poop in cold weather, even if the ground is dry.
+They are happy to remain where it’s warm, thank you very much — and the result is a dog who poops inside when the weather is cold.

-Canine coatsopens in a new tab are functional, as well as fashionable.
+Canine coats are both functional and adorable.
 Putting socks, booties, or boots on your dog’s feet can be the difference-maker in some cases.
-Dressing your dog for winter weather can make them more comfortable and more willing to head outside.
-Warm-weather clothing may make them willing to stay outside long enough to take care of business.
+Warm-weather clothing may make your pup willing to stay outside long enough to take care of business.
 I myself never go outside in the most foul of winter weather (not even to the mailbox!) without properly suiting up.

 4. It’s a poop tent, not a pup tent